OpenNebula/docs/source/advanced_administration/public_cloud/occicg.rst

 Authorization Methods
 ---------------------

 OpenNebula OCCI Server supports two authorization methods in order to log in.
-The method can be set in the :ref:`occi-server.conf <#occi-serverconf>`, as explained above.
+The method can be set in the :ref:`occi-server.conf <occicg_occi_service_configuration>`, as explained above.
 These two methods are:

 Basic Auth
 ~~~~~~~~~~